dice-group/lodcat/README.md

 Output: `micro-quality.csv`, `micro-quality.png`.

-CSV and corresponding plot will be generated in the specified output directory.
+CSV and a corresponding plot will be generated in the specified output directory.

 # Classifying documents